 - Use the Right Tool

-- Use a three step process to remove split, cracked, torn, or extensively damaged branches at their point of origin.
+- Use a three-step process to remove the split, cracked, torn, or extensively damaged branches at their point of origin.
 See General Pruning Techniques for information on where and how to make pruning cuts.

 - B. Several inches beyond the first cut make a second cut beginning on the top of the branch and cutting all the way through the limb.
 This removes the weight of the limb.

 - C. Make the final cut from the branch bark ridge to just outside the branch collar.
 This will allow the tree to seal the wound quickly.

 - Clean up wounds – remove torn bark at the point of attachment.